 The management area gains its name from the Chickahominy River which forms the area’s eastern boundary.
 To the south, Morris Creek flows through the area and then along its southern boundary.
 Other smaller tidal creeks and marshy guts cut into the forests to provide additional wetland diversity.
 The upland, though mainly wooded with mixed hardwood and pine stands, also features cultivated, mowed and “old field” openings.
 The area’s 5,217 acres are contiguous although there are some interior, private properties.
 Nearly level, elevations range from about 25 to 50 feet.

 Hunting opportunities on the Chickahominy Wildlife Management Area include those for deer, turkeys, squirrels, rabbits, doves and waterfowl.
-Agricultural crops beneficial to wildlife are planted annually.
 Timber is sold to to create small clearings and mowed trails provide linear openings and create “edge” to further enhance existing habitat.
 White-tailed deer are abundant.
 Turkeys use the area extensively, and squirrels are plentiful during most years.
-Open areas and woodland “edges” sustain fair quail and rabbit populations.
+Open areas and cut overs provide important early successional habitat supporting a variety of small game.
 Ducks are common and use the beaver ponds as well as tidal waters adjacent to the property.
 Waterfowl is hunted primarily by floating blind, hunters being allowed access on a first come basis.
 Stationary blinds are not allowed.

 Be sure to bring your own paper targets, cardboard backing, clothespins and tape.
 No reservations are required.
 Visitors age 17 and older who do not possess a valid Virginia hunting, freshwater fishing, or trapping license, or a current Virginia boat registration, will need to purchase an Access Permit.
 No pistol shooting is permitted.
 Shooters are limited to one hour of shooting when the range is full.